 one God, for ever and ever.
 Amen.

 • Context.
-Chapter 14 of Matthew which contains the account of the multiplication of the loaves, proposes an itinerary that guides the reader in a progressive discovery of faith in Jesus: from the lack of faith on the part of his fellow countrymen to the acknowledgment of the Son of God, passing through the gift of bread.
-The fellow citizens of Jesus marvelled at his wisdom but do not understand that this is what acts behind his works.
-Besides, having a direct knowledge of Jesus’ family, of his mother, of his brothers, and of his sisters, they only succeed in seeing in him his human condition alone: he is the son of the carpenter.
-Not being understood in his own home town, from now on, Jesus will live in the midst of his people, to whom he will give all his attention and his solidarity.
-Healing and feeding the crowds.
+Chapter 14 of Matthew, which contains the account of the multiplication of the loaves, provides an itinerary that guides the reader in a progressive discovery of faith in Jesus: from the lack of faith on the part of His fellow countrymen to the acknowledgment of the Son of God, passing through the gift of bread.
+The fellow citizens of Jesus marvel at His wisdom but do not understand that this is what acts behind His works.
+Besides, having a direct knowledge of Jesus’ family, of His mother, of His brothers, and of His sisters, they only succeed in seeing in Him His human condition alone: He is the son of the carpenter.
+Not being understood in His own home town, from now on, Jesus will live in the midst of His people, to whom He will give all His attention and His solidarity, healing and feeding the crowds.

 • The dynamic of the account.
 Matthew has carefully narrated the episode of the multiplication of the loaves.
-The episode is enclosed between two expressions of transition in which he tells us that Jesus withdrew “separated himself” from the crowds, from the disciples, from the boat (vv.13-14; vv.
-22-23).
-Verse 13 does not only serve as transition but offers us the reason why Jesus went to a desert place.
+The episode is enclosed between two expressions of transition in which he tells us that Jesus withdrew (“separated Himself”) from the crowds, from the disciples, from the boat (vv.13-14; vv.22-23).
+Verse 13 does not only serve as transition but offers us the reason why Jesus went to a deserted place.
 Such a device serves to create the environment in which the miracle takes place.
-The evangelist concentrates the account on the crowd and on the attitude of Jesus in regard to the crowd.
+The evangelist concentrates the account on the crowd and on Jesus’ attitude in regard to the crowd.

 • Jesus was moved deeply to pity.
-At the moment when Jesus arrives he finds himself before a crowd awaiting him; in seeing the crowd he took pity on them and healed their sick.
-This is a “tired and depressed crowd for they were like sheep without a shepherd” (9, 36; 20, 34).
-The verb that expresses the compassion of Jesus is really meaningful: “Jesus’ heart was broken”; and this corresponds to the Hebrew verb that expresses the maternal visceral love.
-This is the same sentiment experienced by Jesus before the tomb of Lazarus (Jn 11, 38).
+At the moment when Jesus arrives He finds Himself before a crowd awaiting Him; on seeing the crowd He took pity on them and healed their sick.
+This is a “tired and depressed crowd, for they were like sheep without a shepherd” (9:36; 20:34).
+The verb that expresses Jesus’ compassion is really meaningful: “Jesus’ heart was broken”; and this corresponds to the Hebrew verb that expresses maternal visceral love.
+This is the same sentiment experienced by Jesus before the tomb of Lazarus (Jn 11:38).
 Compassion is the subjective aspect of the experience of Jesus that becomes effective with the gift of the bread.

 4) Personal questions

-• Do you try to fulfil gestures of solidarity toward those who are close to you or who share close to you the journey of life?
+• Do you try to extend gestures of solidarity toward those who are close to you or who are close to you along the journey of life?
 In the face of very concrete problems of your friends or relatives, do you know how to offer your help and your availability to collaborate to find a solution?

 5) Concluding Prayer